shuyilinn/NN4Sys_Benchmark/README.md

-### 2. Generate specifications and onnx models
+### 2. Generating specifications and ONNX models
-This step reproduces the generation of specifications.
-All results from this step are already included in the repository, so you can skip it if you prefer.
+This step generates specifications.
+All results from this step are already included in the repository, so you can skip this step and use them directly.

-#### 2.1 Install dependencies
+#### 2.1 Installing dependencies
 ```bash
 conda env create -f environment.yml
 ```
-Then activate the environment
+Then, activate the environment
 ```bash
 conda activate myenv
 ```

-If you have issue building this environment, please just run
+If you have an issue building this environment, please run
 ```bash
 conda create -n myenv python=3.9
 conda activate myenv
 ```
-Then install the missing package.
+Then, install the missing package.

-#### 2.2 generate instance pools
+#### 2.2 generating instance pools
 The next step is to generate the "instance pool" for each model, which includes thousands of instances used as resources when generating the benchmark instances.

 To generate fixed input files for the models, run: